|The birth of the British beat boom has

 In 1967, Eel Pie Island was forced to close because the owner could not meet the £200,000 worth of repairs which the police had deemed necessary and squatters soon moved in.
 In 1969, the Club briefly reopened as Colonel Barefoots Rock Garden, welcoming progressive bands like Black Sabbath and the Edgar Broughton Band.
 In 1971, after a demolition order, the Eel Pie Island Hotel burnt down in mysterious circumstances.

 The Eel Pie Club was founded in April 2000 at the suggestion of musician, R&B slide guitarist, Tom Nolan.
 Following the success of the 1998 and 1999 Richmond Rhythm & Blues concerts in Twickenham which featured The Yardbirds, The Downliners Sect and Stan Webb's Chicken Shack, Tom approached the organisers, Gina Way and Warren Walters, to run the Club while he organised the technical side of things.
 Tom also led his own band, Tom Nolan & The Bluescasters and the first Rolling Stones Tribute Band, The Strolling Bones.
 The aim of the Eel Pie Club is to preserve and continue the heritage of Rhythm & Blues in the area where it all began in the 1960s.
 Nine years later, in 2009, the Club received the accolade of being voted 'Best Place to Hear Blues in England' by the Saturday Guardian.

-Tom movwd to Cornwall in 2010 and the Club is now owned and run by Gina Way and Warren Walters.
+Tom moved to Cornwall in 2010 and the Club is now owned and run by Gina Way and Warren Walters.
 It has a Membership of almost 1200 and has evolved into one of the major music venues in the UK and a haunt for musicians and music lovers alike.
-5% of the profits of most of the Club's gigs is donated to charity.